achiappo/FRESKA/README.md

 -------------------------------------------------------------------------------------------------------------------------------

 CYFUNCS.PYX MODULE
 This file contains the definitions of various functions used throughout.
 For a faster execution, these are written in a format compatible with Python Cythonize package.
 In order to use it, it must first be compiled with a C++ compiler.
-A Python script which does this is also included, "setup.py", which should be executed with the following command
+A Python script which performs this operation is also included, "setup.py", which should be executed with the following command

 $ python setup.py build_ext --inplace

+UTILS.PY MODULE
+This file contains useful functions to load the data and to evelope the result a MCMC scan.

+PROFILES.PY MODULE
+This file contains the definitions of the classes to compute the properties of the two main components of dwarf satellite
+galaxies: stars and Dark Matter.

+DISPERSION.PY MODULE
+This file contains the class to compute the stellar line-of-sight velocity dispersion, as given by Jeans equation.

+LIKELIHOOD.PY MODULE
+This file contains the classes to compute the (negative) loglikelihood of the stellar kinematic data, given the model parameters entering the Jeans equation formalism.

 -------------------------------------------------------------------------------------------------------------------------------